csariyildiz/csariyildiz.github.io/_posts/technical/english-english/2023-09-12-vlookup-and-pivot-tables.md

 For every value of `DOI` we want to get `Authors` from `Table7` with the same `DOI`.
 If `DOI` velues are matched than the `Authors` retrived.
 If it can't find any corresponding `DOI` than it will get `N\A` values.

+We can copy the column and paste with values to remove the formulas by keeping the results.

-Here, the question of how we can do a similar operation in SQL may come to mind.
+Additionally, the question of how we can do a similar operation in SQL may come to mind.

-In SQL, the LEFT JOIN statement matches DOI values from Table_X to DOI values in Table_Y, retrieving Authors for matching DOIs.
-If there's no match in Table7 for a particular DOI from Table5, it would show NULL for Authors in the result set.
+In SQL, the `LEFT JOIN statement` matches `DOI` values from `Table_X` to `DOI values` in `Table_Y`, retrieving Authors for matching DOIs.
+If there's no match in `Table_Y` for a particular DOI from `Table_X`, it would show `NULL` for `Authors` in the result set.

 ```
 SELECT t1.DOI, t2.Authors